robobenklein/robobenklein.github.io/_posts/2019-03-17-atom-package-development-tricks-for-linux.md

 ![Console Screenshot](/images/2019-03-17/Screenshot from 2019-03-17 17-24-04.png)

 It essentially creates a logger that's only active when Atom is in devmode, so that you don't have to worry about removing the debugging statements when you publish the plugin.

+# Sandboxing with Firejail

+> Update from May 2019

+Using firejail to do testing and development has become an integral part of my workflow, to the point where only my primary editor is running outside a jail.

+I've had some slight issues running Atom in the sandbox, so I've made a few changes to the profile that firejail provides for Atom.

+It's not designed to protect you from any security vulnerabilities, it's just barebones enough to separate changes and prevent the Atom instances from joining / communicating.

+The profile I'm using is located [in my configs repo](https://github.com/robobenklein/configs/blob/master/firejail/atom.profile).

+If you're really worried about the security of the plugins I wouldn't use that profile, since it still allows read access to almost the entire home directory.

+I've also added a script that sets the `GTK_IM_MODULE` variable properly for me, but that's about it.

+The commands I've been running the most are now:

+<pre>GTK_IM_MODULE=xim <font color="#4D9A05">firejail</font> <font color="#05979A">--overlay-tmpfs</font> atom <font color="#05979A">-d</font> <font color="#BF23E0"><u style="text-decoration-style:single">.</u></font></pre>

+which runs Atom in a temporary filesystem overlay, so you'll still have all your plugins and whatnot installed.

+For a clean Atom install (a completely fresh home directory) I use

+<pre>GTK_IM_MODULE=xim <font color="#4D9A05">firejail</font> <font color="#05979A">--private</font> atom <font color="#05979A">-d</font> <font color="#BF23E0"><u style="text-decoration-style:single">.</u></font></pre>

+This allows me to check that a plugin will work on a fresh install, since my own Atom setup is already quite loaded with far too many plugins and config changes.